MetaMask/design-tokens/README.md

 yarn add @metamask/design-tokens
 ```

-2. Then, utilize design tokens in code:
+2. Use design tokens in code by importing from library:

 ```js
 import { colors } from '@metamask/design-tokens';